testit-tms/api-client-python/docs/ParametersApi.md

 Check existence parameter key in system

   Use case    User sets name of parameter key    User runs method execution    System search parameter key    System returns the flag for the existence of the parameter key in the system

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time